 (2) How to set up backups to Koofr with UpdraftPlus plugin?

-- Follow the instructions you've received, when you bought the WebDAV Plugin from UpdraftPlus to set the plugin up in your WordPress dashboard.
+- Follow the instructions you received when you purchased the WebDAV Plugin from UpdraftPlus to set the plugin up in your WordPress dashboard.
 Once it is installed you'll be able to see it in the WordPress dashboard.

 - Open the UpdraftPlus plugin Settings and choose the schedule of your files and database backups at the top of the page.